D0nni387/Fragile_Art/README.md

 pip install -r requirements.txt
 ```

 1. Create a new folder within the root dir called .vscode and a file inside called settings.json.
-Within this file add the following lines to set up the enviromental variables.
+Within this file add the following lines to set up the environmental variables.

 ```bash
 {